DIGITAL CRAFTSMANSHIP

 We believe in the popularization of design tools & processes to lower the entry barriers to the world of making things.

-Exploring scenarios of creation, production and consumption through design, digital fabrication & 3D Printing.
+Exploring scenarios of creation, production and consumption through design, digital fabrication, AR & AI

 Design & 3D Printing | talk [es] at DHUB the Design Museum Barcelona